lllllllllllll-llll/hyperIQA-1/README.md

 This is the source code for the CVPR'20 paper "Blindly Assess Image Quality in the Wild Guided by A Self-Adaptive Hyper Network".

+## Warn
+add the code for save the model file to test

 ## Dependencies

 - Python 3.6+